cybercongress/prompting/neurons/miners/openai/README.md

-# OpenAI Bittensor Miner
+# OpenAI Cybertensor Miner
-This repository contains a Bittensor Miner that uses langchain and OpenAI's model as its synapse.
-The miner connects to the Bittensor network, registers its wallet, and serves the GPT model to the network.
+This repository contains a Cybertensor Miner that uses langchain and OpenAI's model as its synapse.
+The miner connects to the Cybertensor network, registers its wallet, and serves the GPT model to the network.

 ## Prerequisites